BattleBearsDev/BattleBears-NFT-Game-Sync/README.md

 <img src="https://i.imgur.com/RQI2Eb0.png" alt="Battle Bears Original Art" width=50%/>

-The Battle Bears is a community driven franchise with thousands of contributions by fans of all ages and backgrounds.
+Battle Bears is a community driven franchise with thousands of contributions by fans of all ages and backgrounds.
 We are excited to integrate Algorand Smart Contracts for community submitted content and influencer time contributions to allow them to participate in the growth of the game franchise.
+With Algorand, we can accelerate the Create-to-Earn and Play-to-Earn movements with our games.

 <img src="https://i.imgur.com/41o9ht2.png" alt="Battle Bears Original Art" width=50%/>